 Fashion industry is a big one, where there is a lot to show, choose and buy.
 Fashion keeps changing every year along with new trends coming.
 Designers keep experimenting to give best collections to the people all over the world through fashion shows.
 As long as people remain happy with the designs and colours, they are ready to pay a few extra quids.
 But they forget, all this bright & shiny stuff comes at a price.
-And that includes a lot of things, such as harm to environment, labour woes, tough competition from e-commerce firms, and dumping fashionable clothes just after wearing them for a handful of times, etc. Let’s talk about them one by one.
+That includes harm to the environment, labour woes, tough competition from e-commerce firms.
+And above all – dumping clothes just after wearing them for a handful of times.
+Let’s talk about the key issues in the fashion industry, one by one.

 Those vibrant colours and designs that keep changing with every season, have a high cost.
 And that cost is heavy usage of water, harmful chemicals for colouring and wastage of clothes that go to garbage.
 The whole world is looking at the threat of shortage of drinking water in the next decade, while people don’t give a thought to it that their fast fashion is the cause of it and one of the biggest reasons behind wastage of water that could have been used for drinking.
 Add to it, chemicals that harm the soil after they are released from tanneries.